Subdivisions / PUD

 Sketch Plan, Preliminary Plan / PUD & Final Plan / PUD

-Final plans provide the legal documents that will be a part of the city and county records.
+- Final plans provide the legal documents that will be a part of the city and county records.
 The final plan typically includes a final plat and a development agreement, along with all other final documents and agreements between the owner or developer and the city.
 Final plans require a public hearing before the City Council.

-Preliminary plans provide the necessary information to allow staff and the Planning Commission to review a more detailed design and to resolve planning or engineering problems that may have been raised at the sketch plan phase.
+- Preliminary plans provide the necessary information to allow staff and the Planning Commission to review a more detailed design and to resolve planning or engineering problems that may have been raised at the sketch plan phase.
 Preliminary plans require a public hearing before the Planning Commission.

-Sketch plans allow a review of the concept and the appropriateness of the proposed development in order to identify major problems which must be resolved and to assess the overall feasibility of the request.
+- Sketch plans allow a review of the concept and the appropriateness of the proposed development in order to identify major problems which must be resolved and to assess the overall feasibility of the request.
 A sketch plan requires a public hearing before the Planning Commission.

-A neighborhood meeting is required before submitting a formal application for a sketch plan and a preliminary plan.
+- 1. Neighborhood meeting is required before submitting a formal application for a sketch plan and a preliminary plan.